yoriiis/step-manager/README.md

 `Boolean`

-To declare if the step is optional and can be submit without validation.
+To declare if the step is optional and can be submitted without validation.
 The validation is set on the `canTheStepBeDisplayed` function.

 _The parameter is a public instance field and is optional._